 Since the earliest days of the COVID-19 pandemic, college leaders have collaborated to develop plans that allow our students to learn together safely and responsibly on campus.
-This webpage outlines the policies and procedures in place for Fall 2022 and will also serve as a source for future updates.
+This webpage outlines the policies and procedures in place for the 23-24 academic year and will also serve as a source for future updates.

-While Colby-Sawyer College strongly encourages members of the campus community to be up to date on their COVID-19 vaccination series, compliance will not be mandated.
+While Colby-Sawyer College strongly encourages members of the campus community to be up to date on their COVID-19 vaccination series, they are not required.

 Face masks are not generally required while on campus property, except in the following circumstances:

 Individuals should also keep a face mask in their possession at all times, as professors and/or departments may request their usage at their own discretion.
 Similarly, individuals are encouraged to wear a face mask on a voluntary basis at their own discretion.

 Students and college employees who experience symptoms consistent with COVID-19 are expected to self-test.

 Students who test positive for COVID-19 must notify Baird Health and Counseling at email@example.com.

 Employees who test positive for COVID-19 must notify their supervisor of their absence.